 It's also a great way to pick up on the subtle differences between the Spanish spoken in Europe and the variations spoken across Latin America.
 And, if you are a bit lost on that topic, check out our guide to Spanish dialects.

-So, without further ado - let's dive into the top radio stations to learn Spanish!
+So, without further ado - let's dive into the top radio stations to learn Spanish with songs!

 Best Spanish Radio Stations

 The home for talk radio, Cadena SER brings you news, debates, sports, and a collection of great podcasts, all of which will help you develop your conversational Spanish.

 Try browsing the podcast page on Cadena SER's website.
 Even if you're a total beginner to Spanish, their page is very intuitive and easy to use!
 You can't miss them!